Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Autumn in Florence - September through November

 Each time I've visited Italy in October I've barely seen any rain and an abundance of autumn sunshine, but October has been known to vary.
-Some years being rainy and chilly and others being absolutely glorious.
+Some years are rainy and chilly and others are absolutely glorious.

-October is becoming a more popular month to visit as earlier months are becoming overly crowded, so I would recommend making reservations for Florence attractions and top restaurants in advance.
+October has become a popular month to visit as the tourist season for Florence seems to stretch longer and longer each year.
+While it's still better than summer and September, I recommend making reservations for Florence attractions and top restaurants in advance.

-Late September will bring weather with highs in the 70s and a little less rain than October but also more crowds with tourists taking advantage of the last stretch of warm weather and sunshine.
-In fact, early September has seemed almost as crowded as summer in recent years.
+Late September weather sees highs in the 70s (often hotter with current weather trends) and a little less rain than October.
+This month also brings more crowds with tourists taking advantage of the last stretch of warm weather and sunshine.
+In recent years, early September is often as crowded as summer.

 If you're trying to avoid the crowds I would recommend visiting in late October and November.
 Just note that the chance of rain hits its peak in November.